ShreyasPrasad/chessvision/README.md

 5. The move that Player 1 made is reflected in the games of both users

 ## Screenshots
-Some screenshots of the web app are as follows:

 #### Login
 ![alt text](https://github.com/ShreyasPrasad/chessvision/blob/master/screenshots/login.PNG?raw=true)